 Servitly provides a set of REST APIs based on JSON documents exchange, that can be used to integrate your third-party software.

 All API endpoints are reachable only via an HTTPS connection which is secured by the Servitly SSL certificate, which is subject to expiration and renewal.
-For more information about how to deal with certificates, refer to the Security Overview article.
+For more information about how to deal with certificates, refer to the SSL Certificates article.

-In order to make API calls, you must choose the destination environment that corresponds to a different endpoint URL, and you must provide the name of the tenant to connect to.
+In order to make API calls, you must choose the destination environment that corresponds to a different endpoint URL.

 How to make API Requests

-In addition to the target environment, the name of the application is also needed and must be sent in each request as the "X-Semioty-Tenant" header.
+In addition to the target environment, the name of the application is also needed and must be sent in each request as the following header.

-Except for a few methods, before calling any API it is required to perform a login by issuing a username and password in order to obtain a JWT token that is exchanged on each subsequent API call.
+Except for a few methods, before calling any API it is required to perform a login in order to obtain a JWT token that is exchanged on each subsequent API call.

 Moreover, to identify the client performing an API call, you need an API Key, that can be configured within the target environment, for more details refer to the API Keys article.